jbrukh/goneuro/README.md

 ### Features

-* Easy-to-use interface
+* Easy-to-use interface.
-* Speed
+* Speed.
+* Send the device's raw data to a standard socket.

 ------------

 ### Example

-See the examples/ directory.
+See the cmd/examples/ directory.